v12technology/fluxtion/README.md

 As a stretch goal we would like to be the [fastest single threaded java stream processor](https://github.com/v12technology/fluxtion-quickstart/blob/master/README.md#run) on the planet.

 ## What are we solving
 Fluxtion is focused on optimising the implementation of stream processing logic.
-Other stream processors support marshalling, distributed processing, event ordering and a multitude of other features.
-Fluxtion presumes there is an event queue it can drain, and concentrates solely on delivering correct and optimal execution of application logic.
+Other stream processors support marshalling, distributed processing, event distribution, gui's and a multitude of other features.
+Fluxtion presumes there is an event queue that will feed it, and concentrates solely on delivering correct and optimal execution of application logic.

 Want to upgrade your application logic without rewriting your infrastructure?
 Fluxtion is the perfect solution for you.